ignite/cli/docs/docs/kb/03-config.md

 `name` refers to key name in the `accounts` list.

 `bonded` is the self-delegation amount of a validator.
-The `bonded` amount should not be lower than `1000000` and should be higher than the account's balance in the `account` list.
+The `bonded` amount should not be lower than `1000000` nor higher than the account's balance in the `account` list.

 Validators store their node configuration files in the data directory.
 By